chicorycolumn/SentenceCreation-BE/README.md

 2. Open the project in a code editor, and run `npm install` to install necessary packages.
 You may also need to install [Node.js](https://nodejs.org/en/) by running `npm install node.js`.

-3. Run `npm start` to run the project.
+3. Run `npm start` to run the project with nodemon or `npm run dev` to run it simply.

 4. Use an API testing tool like Insomnia to test the endpoints of this project, by sending http requests to [http://localhost:9090](http://localhost:9090).